openbiox/awosome-bioinformatics/README.md

 # Bioinformatics-Resources

 **Abstract**: A curated list of resources for learning bioinformatics.
+Some of this repo resources were collected by [BioInstaller](https://github.com/JhuangLab/BioInstaller/blob/master/inst/extdata/config/db/db_meta.toml) project.
+You can use [BioInstaller](https://github.com/JhuangLab/BioInstaller) to directly download the source code or database files, or fetch the meta information by `BioInstaller::get.meta()$item`.

 **Purpose**: